-First class options have been rebounding in recent years, with airlines launching new and ever more luxurious first-class cabins — some of which feel more like an apartment home than a space on an airplane.
+First-class options have been rebounding in recent years, with airlines launching new and ever more luxurious first-class cabins — some of which feel more like an apartment home than a space on an airplane.
 There’s no doubt that the following make the list of best airlines in the world — can you go wrong with a personal butler and personal flat screen TV?

-A Three Room Suite with Etihad Airways
+A 3-Room Suite with Etihad Airways

-Etihad is the only airline to date to offer a 3-room suite.
+Etihad is the only airline to date to offer a three-room suite.
 The luxury “penthouse in the sky,” known as The Residence, comes with its own butler and chef.
 It has a living room, a bedroom and a shower room.

 It’s only available on the airline’s Airbus A380-800 aircraft.
-This large, nearly 500-passenger plane is used on the New York to Abud Dhabi route — a journey that takes anywhere from 19 to 21 hours, and was just added in December 2016.
+This large, nearly 500-passenger, plane is used on the New York to Abud Dhabi route — a journey that takes anywhere from 19 to 21 hours, and was just added in December 2016.

-The living room has a 32” flat screen TV, a leather sofa and fold-away dining tables, where a Savoy-trained butler serves gourmet meals prepared by the on-board chef.
+The living room has a 32-inch flat screen TV, a leather sofa and fold-away dining tables, where a Savoy-trained butler serves gourmet meals prepared by the on-board chef.
 The bedroom has a double bed with designer Italian linens and another flat screen TV that’s mounted on the wall.

 Before landing, you can freshen up with a shower.
 And, if you have kids, you’ll even get to take advantage of the “flying nanny.”
 The experience also includes chauffeured transport to and from the airport, and a number of other perks.